Source: Australian Certified Organic Newsletter (December)

 He says, “I was originally motivated to choose organic simply because of the taste but then when I started to notice an improvement in my on-field performance and my daily energy, as well as my ability to relax faster and sleep better, I decided to dedicate to a 100 per cent certified organic routine.”

-Chris is also the co-owner of whey protein powder company INCA Organics, which is certified with Australian Certified Organic.
+Chris is also the ambassador of protein powder company INCA Organics, which is certified with Australian Certified Organic.

 The Travelling Kitchen is run by food technology teacher Karen Koutsodontis.
 She’s passionate about teaching kids useful, health-based cooking skills.